-Social media a like a snowball but fails if you don’t engage
+Social media is like a snowball but fails if you don’t engage

 Once it starts rolling for you, there is simply no way of stopping your social media connections from increasing.